kaminrunde/firescout/docs/introduction/component-docs/overview.md

 ```

 The first comment line `<!-- firescout-component -->` gives firescout the hint that this file has a firescout-valid documentation.
-This is needed so the firescout command can find this file.
+This is needed so the firescout script can find this file.
 The headline (h1) has to be the same name as the `data-cy-ctx` in your component.
 That way firescout can connect both files.
 If there is a `data-cy-ctx` without a matching docs file, firescout will throw an error.
-Same for the other way round.
+Same for the other way around.

 Each handle and state needs also to be documented. firescout will throw an error if there is a handle or state either in the component or the docs that has no counterpart.
 Handles need to be documented in the h2 `Handles`.
 States in the h2 `States`.